SmileyChris/django-easy-images/README.md

         thumbnail.queue(Profile, build="src")
 ```

+By default, `queue` listens for saves to any `ImageField` on the model.
+Use the `fields` argument to limit which fields to queue images for:
+* `None` means all file fields on the model
-`queue` can also take a `fields` argument to limit which fields to queue images for.
-It can either be a field class or subclass that the field must be (default is `ImageField`) or a list of field names to match (the signal will still only fire on `FileField` classes/subclasses).
+* a field class or subclass that the field must be *(default is `ImageField`)*
+* a list of field names to match (the signal will still only fire on file fields)

 ### `queued_img` signal